lfpimenta/Js-unit-tests/tests/inetegrationTestAssignment.md

 # Integration testing

-#### Lets test weekday with i18n and translate for example Monday to Segunda-feira
+Lets test weekday with i18n and translate for example Monday to Segunda-feira

+## 1. Open **weekDay.js.js** test file on tests folder

 Hints: